 Respiratory, thoracic and mediastinal disorders:

-Bronchospasm (especially in patients with a history of asthma) sometimes with a fatal outcome (see Section 4.3)
+Bronchospasm may occur in patients with bronchial asthma or a history of asthmatic complaints, sometimes with fatal outcome

 Skin and subcutaneous tissue disorders:

 Purpura, alopecia, psoriasiform skin reactions, exacerbation of psoriasis, skin rashes